Energy decay rates for solutions of the wave equations with nonlinear damping in exterior domain: Introduction and Statement of the results

+The main difficulty in establishing such results is the lack of control of the $L^{2}$ norm of the solution.
+This is an essential difference with the equation in a bounded domain or the Klein-Gordon equation or in the case of unbounded domain with finite measure \cite{caval}.
+The other difficulties is that the $L^{2}$ norm of the time derivative on $ \mathbb{R} _{+}\times \Omega $ is not controlled by the initial energy and the fact that the domain is with infinite measure.

+To prove our results it is sufficient to show the integrability of $\varphi ^{\prime }E_{u}$ over $(0,\infty )$.
+For this purpose we show an estimate on a functional $X(t)$ which control the weighted energy functional (see for example \cite{Daou linear} and \cite{Daou coupled} for similar idea).
+Also we prove a weighted observability estimate for the local energy of solutions the wave equation with external force.

 The rest of the paper is organized as follows.
 In section 2 we present some results on the weighted energy and we give a weighted observability estimate for the local energy.
-The section 3 is devoted to the proof of theorem 1and in section 4 \ we give the proof of theorem 2, finally in the section 5 we give the proof of theorem 3.
+The section 3 is devoted to the proof of theorem 1 and in section 4 \ we give the proof of theorem 2.
+In the last section we give the needed results to show the theorem 3.